ajlarson24/GEOG778-Project/lib/readme.md

-Add all JS libraries to the lib folder
+Add data sources to the data folder